District Conference 2026

 In the Western New York District, we always begin the day in worship including The Lord’s Supper.
 District Conference is a time to recognize that we are part of something larger than just our local context.
 We are part of a district, a denomination, and the church universal.

 Thank you for your interest in attending the 2026 WNY District Conference!
-If you are a delegate, alternate delegate (and planning on attending), non-delegate, ministry representative, event volunteer, or ministry representative, kindly fill out the registration form listed below.
+If you are planning to attend the conference, kindly fill out the registration form listed below.

 Please register HERE